 Soap vs. Face Wash: How Often Should You Actually Use Them?
-(No Guessing!)

 Soap vs. Face Wash: How Often Should You Actually Use Them?

-(No Guessing!)
+When it comes to skincare, one of the biggest debates is soap vs face wash — which one should you actually use daily?
 Let’s settle this once and for all: washing your face shouldn’t feel like a chemistry experiment.
 But here you are, staring at your sink, wondering if you’re either “dirt-phobic” or “lazy” because you skipped soap today.
 Spoiler: You’re neither.

 I’ve been there—obsessively scrubbing after a sweaty workout, only to end up with skin tighter than my jeans after Thanksgiving dinner.
 Turns out, soap isn’t always the hero.
 Let’s break down when to lather up, when to chill, and how to keep your face happy (not crispy).